 8. Outsource Certain Business Functions

 It’s not necessary to hire full-time employees for every business function.
-You should evaluate your business needs and identify areas where it may be more cost effective to outsource.
-IT management, human resources, accounting, payroll and marketing are functions that can be outsourced.
+You should evaluate your business needs and identify areas where it may be more cost-effective to outsource.
+IT management, human resources, accounting, payroll, and marketing are all functions that could be outsourced.

 There are many firms, including Signature Analytics, that specialize in providing experienced professionals to handle specific business functions and manage cash flow issues.
 Outsourcing can save your business money, offers a flexible staffing model during the ebbs and flows of your business cycle, and it can also increase your efficiency.